-If you want to freeze the motion of someone walking you may need a shutter speed of 1/200 sec.
-But if you want to freeze action during a formula one race your shutter speed might need to be as fast as 1/2000 sec.
+If you want to freeze the motion of someone walking, you may need a shutter speed of 1/200 s.
+But if you want to freeze action during a formula one race, your shutter speed might need to be as fast as 1/2000 s.

-You may wonder how to know what shutter speed to select?
-Experience will play a big part and the more you photograph different scenarios the more natural it will become.
+You may wonder how to know what shutter speed to select.
+Experience will play a big part, and the more you photograph different scenarios, the more natural they will become.

-As a general rule, to freeze movement in photography choose the fastest shutter speed that you can.
+To freeze movement in photography, choose the fastest shutter speed that you can.

-Aim for at least around 1/250 sec but remember you might need to go faster.
-But at the same time try to keep your ISO as low as possible.
+Aim for at least 1/250 s, but remember you might need to go faster.
+But at the same time, try to keep your ISO as low as possible.
 Raising your ISO too high will have a negative effect on the sharpness of your images.

 Increase Your ISO for Faster Shutter Speeds

-There are of course times when you have no choice but to select a higher ISO.
-Without doing so might mean you can’t select a fast enough shutter speed to freeze action.
+There are times when you have no choice but to select a higher ISO.
+If you don’t, it might mean you can’t select a fast enough shutter speed to freeze the action.

 Use a Wide Aperture

 The third element of the exposure triangle is the aperture.
-The smaller your aperture is, the greater the chance that you can capture the whole of your subject sharp when there is movement.
+The smaller your aperture is, the greater the chance that you can capture the whole subject sharply during movement.
 That doesn’t mean you should select very small apertures of say f/16.